ahmedkaludi/accelerated-mobile-pages/readme.txt

 * Fixed: Cannot use a scalar value as an array #3823
 * Fixed: Debug warnings. #3932
 * Fixed: Google Tag manager not firing properly #3826

-= 1.0.0 (11th December 2019) =
-* Improvement: Need to clear amp treeshaking css for reset section button. #3916
-* Improvement: Need to add easy table of contents in extension list #3922
-* Fixed: If hide amp hide on post or pages from anywhere then that needs to redirect to 301 #3767
-* Fixed: Need to add filter in "wp_localize_script" #3764
-* Fixed: Need to add preload key requests for font icons #3752
-* Fixed: Advance footer options should not be hidden by default #3652
-* Fixed: Button Rel Attribute #3872
-* Fixed: Need to update the PWA for WP extension from the options panel #3888
-* Fixed: “View AMP” Button Showing CSS on frontend #3890
-* Fixed: Images get streched in new version of the AMP FOR WP Plugin #3914
-* Fixed: Need to remove one signal push notification button in pages. #3874
-* Fixed: when images are placed along with the anchor tag in gallery module of guntenberg editor the image src is getting unknown in AMP #3923
-* Fixed: When RTL is enabled,the menu in header is going to right but the elements in right are not moved to left. #3881

 Full changelog available [ at changelog.txt](https://plugins.svn.wordpress.org/accelerated-mobile-pages/trunk/changelog.txt)